-i) A comprehensive examination covering 1500 pp. of literature taken from the above assignments.
+A comprehensive examination covering 1500 pp. of literature taken from the above assignments.

-Ph.D. in the Philosophy of some Discipline a) One full year course in Philosophy of the Discipline, 28 lecture sessions of 3 hours each, 840 pp. of reading, 35 page paper with additional 700 pp. of reading.
+Philosophy of some Discipline

+a) One full year course in Philosophy of the Discipline, 28 lecture sessions of 3 hours each, 840 pp. of reading, 35 page paper with additional 700 pp. of reading.